home-assistant/addons/zwave_js/DOCS.md

 - `"/dev/ttyAMA0"`
 - `"/dev/ttyACM0"`

-### Option `network_key`
+### Keys

-Security Z-Wave devices require a network key before being added to the network.
-You must set the `network_key` configuration option to use a network key before adding these devices.
+You must configure four different keys via `s0_legacy_key`, `s2_access_control_key`, `s2_authenticated_key`, and `s2_unauthenticated_key` in order to use all of the secure inclusion methods (S0 and S2).

-If you don't add a network key, it will autogenerate one for you.
+If any of these keys are missing on startup, the addon will autogenerate one for you.

-To generate a network key manually, you can use the following script in, e.g., the SSH add-on:
+o generate a network key manually, you can use the following script in, e.g., the SSH add-on:

 ```bash